-This Part guides applicants seeking approval to utilise footpath areas outside their café or restaurant for footpath seating.
+This Part guides applicants seeking approval to utilise footpath areas outside their café or restaurant for footpath seating, as well as developments that include outdoor courtyards.

 Where proposals are partly or fully on public land within the Waverley LGA, development consent and approval under Section 125 of the Roads Act 1993 is required.
 This Part specifically addresses footpath seating only.
 Applications seeking approval for footpath seating are required to submit the Footpath Seating Application form with the DA.